 argue about politics chat about grown-up things.
 And maybe you will want to do that later on in the evening, but when everyone is fresh and happy to see each other, why not have a few screen-free Thanksgiving activity ideas?

-(Note: This post contains affiliate links)
+(Note: This post contains affiliate links that may earn commission from qualifying purchases.)

 Here are a few easy to set up and easy to clean up (if there is any clean up at all!)
 Thanksgiving ideas for kids and adults who are still kids at heart.
 After all, I still have a hard time walking past play dough without trying my hand at it for a little bit.
 And anyone will benefit from jotting down a few things for which they are grateful!
 But remember, take it easy and no pressure!
 And if the weather is fine, send the kids outdoors for a rousing game of turkey tag!
 (I just made that up!
 Maybe when you get tagged you have to act like a turkey????)